hannahellis4242/notes/Maths/SchrodingerEquation.md

 ## Solution to time dependant part

-We will focus on just the time dependant part of the separation here and leave the time independant part to other texts more focused on a particular problem.
+We will focus on just the time dependant part of the separation here and leave the time independent part to other texts more focused on a particular problem.

 ``` math
 \frac{E}{i \hbar }T=\frac{d T}{d t}
 ```